Break Glass for Cash: A Micro Business Reality

 1. You’re not paying yourself properly.

-This is one of the biggest (and most common) issues for founders.
+This is one of the biggest (and most common) issues for micro business owners.
 If you only pay yourself when there’s ‘enough’ left over, you’ll always feel broke, even when the business is doing well.
 Without a consistent salary, it’s difficult to build personal financial stability, and the line between ‘profit’ and ‘survival’ gets increasingly blurry.

 Solution: Build your salary into your pricing from day one.
 Profit isn’t what’s left after expenses, it’s what’s planned in.
 Even a modest, regular transfer into your personal account can shift your mindset and give your cash planning a solid foundation.